arag0re/fz-yuricable-pro-max/README.md

-# Flipper Zero DCSD Cable
+# YuriCable Pro Max

-Implementation to use a Flipper-Zero as DCSD-Cable for iPhones
+Implementation to use a Flipper-Zero as SWD/DCSD-Cable for iPhones just like known Kanzi/Kong/Tamarin Cables

 ## Docs